Introduction To Systems Thinking (For Practical People)

 Level 2 systems: Your household, nutrition, fitness, education.

-Level 3 systems: Your finances, family life, job, business, and professional network.
+Level 3 systems: Your finances, family life, job, business, professional network.

-In order to fully understand what I mean, I’m going to explain the systems thinking process briefly by using the refrigerator-example.
+In order to fully understand what I mean, I’m going to explain the systems thinking process briefly by using a level 1 system, your refrigerator.

 This may sound like a trivial example, but given the fact that the average American household throws away 30% of his food, this system can save you more than a thousand dollars per year.

-First, let’s set a simple goal: Every refrigerator in this world needs to:
+First, let’s set a simple goal.
+Every refrigerator in this world should:

 - Provide fresh food